go-vikunja/vikunja/docs/content/doc/development/test.md

 # Integration tests

 All integration tests live in `pkg/integrations`.
-You can run them by executing `make integration-test`.
+You can run them by executing `mage test:integration`.

 The integration tests use the same config and fixtures as the unit tests and therefor have the same options available, see at the beginning of this document.

-To run integration tests, use `make integration-test`.
+To run integration tests, use `mage test:integration`.

 # Initializing db fixtures when writing tests